jon0x0/MediaController/README.md

 | inside button  | 3m  | 4c 18ga  |
 | lights  | 6m  | 3c 18ga  |
 | audio footswitch | 3m | 3c 18ga |

+# Operational notes:

+When I tried to make an extension cable for the 4W Dotstar chain I couldn't get it working.
+I tried to build a shorter one which also didn't work.
+Then I remembered that the Dotstars kind of boost the signal at each stage, so I tried inserting the extension after the first Dotstar, and that worked (with either the 6m or 3m version).
+I included both extensions I made.
+At the moment there are 5 total Dotstars to work with so you could even completely cover up the first one if you want and you still have a decent number to work with.

+Probably I could have tried to change the resistor which is in line with the Dotstar data line to increase the drive strength- currently 330 ohm per Adafruit's recommendation of 300-500 ohms (reducing this might have helped).
+Anyway it takes time to figure those kinds of things out.

+The main thing you're going to have to be careful with is to not reverse the 5V and 12V power, that would be disastrous.
+They are pretty well marked but it would definitely be possible to switch them.

+The other thing is that you will still need a MicroSD cable and a USB wall supply to power the processor (Adafruit Feather M4 Express).

+I would recommend this powerup order: 5V, then USB power to the processor, then 12V.

+The enclosure is designed so you can mount it to a surface and then screw the cover on top of it.
+Also you can route cables either out of a slot on one edge of the cover or you can route cables through a slot in the base (it may not be possible but it's there if useful).